tencentyun/intlcloud-documents/yehe_doc/大数据/Elasticsearch Service/操作指南/管理集群/集群安全管理_intl_en.md

 You can use the password resetting feature on the cluster details page to reset the password of the `elastic` account for your ES cluster as shown below:
 ![](https://main.qcloudimg.com/raw/ed889f4b12e6fbdcf7b13c7b63bcc1bc.jpg)

-## Setting IP Blacklist/Whitelist for Public Network Access to Kibana
+## Setting IP Blocklist/Allowlist for Public Network Access to Kibana

-If the Kibana page can be accessed over the public network, ES provides IP blacklist/whitelist in addition to password-based authentication for Kibana access, further enhancing the access security of you clusters.
+If the Kibana page can be accessed over the public network, ES provides IP blocklist/allowlist in addition to password-based authentication for Kibana access, further enhancing the access security of you clusters.
 - Configuration rule: up to 10 IPs in the format of `192.168.0.1` or `192.168.0.0/24` separated by commas are supported.
-- Blacklist/Whitelist settings: you can set either of them.
-If both are configured, the whitelist shall prevail.
+- Blocklist/allowlist settings: you can set either of them.
+If both are configured, the allowlist shall prevail.
 The configuration items are as shown below:
 ![](https://main.qcloudimg.com/raw/744f20c80da87f9c813e236640ba0018.jpg)

 ## Enabling Only Private Network Access to Kibana